Name : Gray Starks

-Gray is an adventurous soul and relishes the salty breeze of the ocean.
-He loves to sail (or walk) across the seas, seek new places and has a driving curiosity towards people.
+Gray is an adventurous soul who relishes the salty breeze of the ocean.
+He loves to sail (or walk) across the seas, seek new places, and has a driving curiosity towards people.
 But, his thrill-seeking often lands himself and those around him into unwanted trouble, risking not only his life but also his comrades'.
 He bets his life on his beliefs and encourages his comrades to do the same.
-Those with a greater need for self-preservation find Gray to be too reckless, making it undesirable for them to follow him.
+Those who cannot relinquish their need for self-preservation find it undesirable to follow him.

 While Gray is the type to hold himself to his promises, he is not above breaking them if that promise devolves into something which would cause great inconvenience or harm to bystanders.
 His threats are often bluffs, but their practised delivery erases any doubts one might have about their sincerity.

 Gray's cheerfulness prospers in festive environments.
 His boisterous and friendly nature quickly wins him attention.
 He becomes the life of the party and finds himself surrounded by an audience or fellow participants in his drinking and story-telling shenanigans.
 However, in recent years, he has favoured anonymity and is more inclined to remain invisible and savour the merrymaking from isolated corners.